mvan231/Scriptable/Automators.fm Feed/ReadMe.md

 * [Examples](#Examples)
 * [Credits](#Credits)

-This widget can display a random recent VSCO post from a specified user (URL passed as a widget parameter).

-Tap the widget, and you'll be directed to tbe post page.
+This widget shows the recent posts of an Automators.fm Feed of your choosing (defaults to Scriptable of course)

 -----

 ### Setup
 Setup the widget parameter with an Automators.fm category of your choosing.
 For example, if you want to see the `Shortcuts` category, you can copy the section of the URL from Safari and use that as the parameter (see below).
-The default is `Scriptable` of course.
+The default is `Scriptable`.
 ![Widget Parameter Input](https://i.imgur.com/DEuKmj6.jpg)
 ![Widget Parameter Set](https://i.imgur.com/fli7Efx.jpg)